-- (a) The guidance in this document applies to each self-propelled vessel of 400 gross tons as measured under 46 U.S.C.
-14302 or greater, other than a tank vessel, that carries oil of any kind as fuel for main propulsion and that- - (1) Is a vessel of the United States; or - (2) Operates on the navigable waters of the United States. - (b) Section 701(c) of the Coast Guard and Marine Transportation Act of 2004 (Pub.
-L. 108-293) does not exempt vessels that have not been issued an International Tonnage Certificate (ITC) under 46 U.S.C.
-14302.
-Owners of vessels that have not been issued an ITC are advised that experience shows that a vessel's tonnage measurement under 46 U.S.C.
-14502 is generally less than that of the same vessel's tonnage when measurements under 46 U.S.C.
-14302.
-Therefore, vessels of or near 400 gross tons when measured under 46 U.S.C.
-14502 may be subject to the response plan requirement.
-Disparities between the two measurement systems will be addressed during the rulemaking process. - (c) This document does not apply to the following types of vessels: - (1) Public vessels and vessels deemed public vessels under 14 U.S.C.
-827. - (2) Vessels of opportunity when conducting response operations in a response area. - (3) Foreign flag vessels engaged in innocent passage. - (4) Nontank vessels, which are constructed or operated in such a manner that no oil in any kind can be carried aboard as fuel for main propulsion. - (d) Vessels of the United States covered by this document that are not operating within the navigable waters or the exclusive economic zone of the United States should meet all provisions of this document except for identifying and ensuring, through contract or other approved means, the availability of response resources and providing the geographic-specific appendices described in section 7, as appropriate.
+- (a) The guidance in this document applies to each self-propelled vessel of 400 gross tons as measured under 46 USC 14302 or greater, other than a tank vessel, that carries oil of any kind as fuel for main propulsion and that- - (1) Is a vessel of the United States; or - (2) Operates on the navigable waters of the United States. - (b) Section 701(c) of the CGMTA 2004 (Pub.
+L. 108-293) applies to vessels that are 400 gross tons as measured under 46 USC 14302 and to vessels that would be 400 gross tons if measured under 46 USC 14302.
+The CGMTA 2004 does not specify how it applies to vessels which do not have a current measurement under the Convention measurement system (i.e., those vessels measured only under the regulatory measurement system under 46 USC 14502).
+The Coast Guard considers owners of vessels which do not have a current measurement under 46 USC 14302 to be subject to the Act if the vessel would be 400 gross tons if measured under 46 USC 14302.
+Vessel owners and operators who want to secure interim authorization letters because they believe their vessels may be covered by the response plan regulations when issued are highly encouraged to use the voluntary interim authorization process under NVIC 01-05. - (c) This document does not apply to the following types of vessels: - (1) Public vessels and vessels deemed public vessels under 14 USC 827. - (2) Vessels conducting response activities in a response area. - (3) Foreign flag vessels engaged in innocent passage.

+- (4) Nontank vessels which are constructed or operated in such a manner that no oil of any kind can be carried aboard as fuel for main propulsion. - (d) Vessels of the United States covered by this document that are not operating within the navigable waters or the exclusive economic zone of the United States should meet all provisions of this document except for identifying and ensuring, through contract or other approved means, the availability of response resources and providing the geographic-specific appendices described in section 7, as appropriate.